muritane/executability-filter/README.md

 State B

-through specified actions or processes.
+through specified actions, processes, or causal mechanisms.

-The transition model describes the causal pathway by which execution produces change.
+The transition model describes how execution produces change.

 Without transitions, execution cannot be analyzed.

 4. Binding Mechanism

-Execution requires a mechanism that connects decisions to behavior.
+Execution requires a mechanism that stabilizes or enforces the transition pathway.

 The transition model describes how change occurs.

-The binding mechanism explains why participating agents follow the specified transitions.
+The binding mechanism explains why the specified transitions continue to occur rather than immediately dissolving into alternative behaviors or states.

 Examples include:

 - Authority.

 - Incentives.

 - Contracts.

 - Protocols.

+- Physical laws.

 - Physical constraints.

 - Automated enforcement.

+- Feedback mechanisms.

 Intent alone is not binding.

-Execution requires a mechanism through which commitments influence behavior.
+Execution requires some mechanism through which the proposed transitions are maintained or enforced.

 5. Constraint Surface

 Execution occurs within constraints.

+Constraints define the boundaries that execution cannot violate.

 Examples include:

 - Physical limits.

 - Computational limits.

 - Organizational limits.

 - Economic limits.

 - Cognitive limits.

+- Information limits.

 Execution does not occur in an unconstrained space.